Gnohere Krizo

-Gnoheré Krizo (born 20 June 1997) is an Ivorian professional footballer who plays as a forward for Calcutta Football League club Bhawanipore.
+Gnoheré Krizo (born 20 June 1997) is a French-Ivorian professional footballer who plays as a striker.

 Club career

 Krizo started his career in Belarus with FC Slutsk.
 After an unsuccessful stint in Moldova, he moved in January 2017, to Uzbek League champions Lokomotiv Tashkent.
 He only made 2 appearances for the club, and left the club in January 2018.

 Real Kashmir

 For the 2018–19 season, Krizo joined Indian I-League club Real Kashmir FC.
 He broke into the first team, and scored 4 goals in 16 games in his first season.
 The club also took him for the next season till 2020 and he also played in tournaments like Durand Cup and played against Jamshedpur FC in a pre-season friendly.

 Churchill Brothers

-Krizo joined Churchill Brothers during the 2021–21 season and scored his first goal on 1 April 2022 in their 4–2 win over NEROCA in the I-League.
+Krizo joined Churchill Brothers during the 2021–22 season and scored his first goal on 1 April 2022 in their 4–2 win over NEROCA in the I-League.
 His second goal came as a winner against RoundGlass Punjab on 3 May in his team's 2–1 win.
 Krizo came in as substitute and scored from close range in the 85th minute.